-The Unified Command (UC) will decide whether or not volunteers should be utilized for oil spill response operations.
+The Unified Command (UC) decides if volunteers can be utilized for oil spill response operations.

 If the UC decides the use of volunteers is warranted, a Volunteer Unit (VU) will be activated as part of the Planning Section, which will be led by a qualified Volunteer Unit Leader (VUL) (see ICS Chart Section 9).